signalfx/integrations/vmware-vsphere/README.md

 1. Download the SignalFx-Vsphere monitoring application <a target="_blank" href="https://github.com/signalfx/signalfx-vsphere/releases/tag/v1.0.0/"> ovf template</a>.

-2. Deploy the ovf template at place where VCenter(to be monitored) is accessible.
+2. Deploy the ovf template to the vCenter using a connected/configured vSphere client.

 3. Login to the virtual machine .
 User : ```signalfx``` Password : ```signalfx```